Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture: Results

-Finally, in the third experiment, the MOHQA is used on the same two decision-point CT-graph.
-In Fig.\ \ref{fig:features}(C) the feature space clearly shows a difference between the first and second decision point.
-The MOHQA, by suggesting optimal actions to the DQN, was able to also lead the DQN to learn different features for different decision points, which DQN alone could not achieve.
+Finally, in the third experiment, same environment is used as in Fig. \ref{fig:features}(B), but the newly proposed loss function is utilized instead of the standard DQN's one.
+In Fig. \ref{fig:features}(C) the feature space clearly shows a difference between the first and second decision point.
+The MOHN, by suggesting optimal actions to the DQN, was able to also lead the DQN to learn different features for different decision points, which DQN alone could not achieve.
 In this last test, the output values reveal the inner working of the MOHQA architecture: DQN suggests the wait-action at wait states, and expresses equal preferences for both act actions $a^1$ and $a^2$.
 The MOHN contributes by biasing the decision towards the act-action (either $a^1$ or $a^2$) that is associated with the future reward.